SAP-samples/teched2025-AI166/exercises/ex1/README.md

-# Exercise 1 - Evaluate mobile options in SAP Build with J4C
+# Exercise 1 - Evaluate mobile options in SAP Build with Joule for Consultants

-In this exercise, you’ll leverage J4C to choose the technology stack for the mobile app and then try out a demo version in action.
+In this exercise, you’ll leverage Joule for Consultants to choose the technology stack for the mobile app and then try out a demo version in action.

 *Estimated Time: 🕓 15 minutes*

 ## Exercise 1.1 Access Joule for Consultants

-1. In a new tab, launch J4C - [https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule](https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule )
+1. In a new tab, launch Joule for Consultants - [https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule](https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule )
 2. Login using the credentials provided to you by the session speakers

       <img src="images/j4c-landing.png" alt="J4C Landing Page" width="800" />